mhs003/go-runner/README.md

 # go-runner

 This script allows you to manage and execute commands specified in a `.runner` file within the current directory.
-This is a re-implementation of my previous [runner](https://github.com/mhs003/runner/) script which I wrote in python.
+This is a go implementation of my previous [runner](https://github.com/mhs003/runner/) script which I wrote in python.

 ## features
 - **Run predefined commands** from a `.runner` file.